padillaco/wpengine-deploy-action/README.md

     From the WP Engine dashboard, go to the GitPush section of the related environment to add the public key.
 Enter `[repository-slug]-github-repo` as the name of the key (be sure to replace [repository-slug]), then enter the contents of the public key.

-4. Remove the public and private keys:
+4. Remove the public and private key:
     ```bash
     rm ~/.ssh/wpengine-deploy ~/.ssh/wpengine-deploy.pub
     ```